ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

   ```c++
   rtl::CxxMirror cxxReflection({/*..
 Pass all type information ..*/});
   ```
-  The *cxxReflection* object provides interface to query and instantiate registered types.
+  The *cxxReflection* object (of type rtl::CxxMirror) provides interface to query and instantiate registered types.
 - **Thread-Safe & Exception-Safe**: The library is designed to be thread-safe and exception-safe, providing error codes on possible failures to ensure robust operation.
 - **Automatic Code Generation**: To generate manual registration code automatically, `clang-reflect` can be used.
 It is a work-in-progress tool available here: *https://github.com/ReflectCxx/clang-reflect*.
 This tool will generate registration code for any large project without requiring changes to your project’s code.